(c) 2024 PillSync.com

 Hepatotoxicity

-Advise patients of the risk of hepatotoxicity that could be fatal and that they will need to undergo monitoring for liver injury and to report immediately any signs or symptoms of severe liver injury to their healthcare provider [see Warnings and Precautions (5.1)].
+Advise patients of the risk of hepatotoxicity that could be fatal and that they will need to undergo monitoring for liver injury.
+Advise patients to immediately report any signs or symptoms of severe liver injury to their healthcare provider.
+Liver testing and prompt cessation of TURALIO may not eliminate the risk of severe or life-threatening liver injury [see Warnings and Precautions (5.1)].

 TURALIO REMS Program